Skip to contents

 clustervars

 A vector of variables names to cluster on.
 At most, there can be two variables (otherwise will throw an error) and one of these must be the same as idname which allows for clustering at the individual level.
-By default, we cluster at individual level (when bstrap=TRUE).
+Clustered standard errors are available with the multiplier bootstrap (bstrap=TRUE) or analytically (bstrap=FALSE).

 cband